dagghe/pyOMA2/docs/docu/4_3 ssi.rst

 ------------------

-This module provides a collection of utility functions to support the implementation of Stochastic Subspace Identification (SSI) algorithms.
-It includes functions for building Hankel matrices with various methods, converting state-space representations to modal parameters, performing system identification using SSI, and extracting modal parameters from identified systems.
+This module provides a collection of utility functions to support the implementation of Stochastic Subspace Identification (SSI) algorithms [BPDG99]_, [MiDo11]_, [DOME13]_.
+It includes functions for building Hankel matrices with various methods, converting state-space representations to modal parameters,performing system identification using SSI, and extracting modal parameters from identified systems.
-These functions are integral to performing advanced modal analysis and system identification in structural engineering and other fields.

-The module primarily offers low-level functions that are called by higher-level SSI classes and algorithms, making it a foundational component of a larger system identification toolkit.

 Functions:
     - :func:`.BuildHank`: Constructs a Hankel matrix from time series data.